junuxyz/junuxyz.github.io/content/blog/posts/shaped-transformer.md

 **shape: `(nbatches, n_seq)`**

-This is a step before the transformer architecture even starts.
+As mentioned above, this is a step before the transformer architecture even starts.
 It's a process to convert raw sentences into sequence of tokens.
 For example, based on [GPT-4o & GPT-4o mini tokenizer](https://platform.openai.com/tokenizer) provided by OpenAI,

 ```Plain Text
 I love you